codacy/docs/docs/repositories-configure/codacy-configuration-file.md

 1. Add your settings to the configuration file based on the example template below.

     !!! important
-        The configuration file must start with a line containing `---`.
+        The configuration file must start with a line containing a triple dash (`---`).

     ```yaml
     ---